UKCloud/documentation/articles/cdsz/cdsz-ref-application-process.md

 The UKCloud Cross Domain Security Zone (CDSZ) enables you to securely transfer data between our Assured OFFICIAL and Elevated OFFICIAL security domains using NCSC-approved cross-domain security patterns.
 Using the CDSZ you can create applications that are accessible to citizens, but ensure data safety.

-This document provides an overview of the UKCloud process to be used by customers wanting to purchase CDSZ services (UKCloud Guard, Walled Garden and Secure Remote Access).
+This document provides an overview of the UKCloud process to be used by customers wanting to purchase CDSZ services (Walled Garden and Secure Remote Access).

 There are two approaches to applying for CDSZ services: